 java --version javac --version

 You will notice that in your terminal there will be no bash_profile set but it is shown below so here in this machine it is already set up.
-In order to setup if not there we have to create it for which lets us prior seek into java home variables whether it is set up or not.
+In order to set it up if not there we have to create it which lets us prior seek into java home variables whether it is set up or not.

 Step 3: Setting up the home java variable.
-Using the below command to check or setup if not installed as follows on the terminal:
+Use the below command to check or setup if not installed as follows on the terminal: